 A special mid-year Celebration Mass and reception will be held on Friday, December 16, 2016 at 4:00 p.m. in Founders Chapel for undergraduate, graduate and law students who complete their coursework in January 2017.
 Faculty are encouraged to attend and celebrate with these graduates.
 The Mid-Year Graduates' Celebration Mass is not a Commencement ceremony, so caps and gowns are not worn and diploma cases are not presented.

 Faculty receive an email from the Provost’s Office in March with a link to the USD Torero Store’s online attendance and regalia order form.
 Faculty select the ceremonies they plan to attend and order regalia, if needed, and submit the form online.
 Regardless of whether you order regalia, let us know which ceremonies you plan to attend Commencement(s) by marking your attendance on the online form.
 This helps ensure there is adequate seating on the platform for faculty!

-Faculty can order caps and gowns online at the USD Torero Store beginning March 9 through April 25, 2016.
-It is not guaranteed that you will receive school-specific regalia after the deadline-to-order date, in which case you must still fill out the online form and then call the USD Torero Store at 619-260-4551 to inquire.
+Faculty can order caps and gowns online at the USD Torero Store beginning March 15 through April 14.
+It is not guaranteed that you will receive school-specific regalia after the deadline-to-order date, in which case you must still fill out the online attendance form and then call the USD Torero Store at 619-260-4551 to inquire.